-Lynda Harris is a British landscape architect and garden designer living and working in France.
+Lynda Harris is a British landscape architect living and working in France.
 A Francophile from a young age, she came to live and work France in 2005 in order to perfect her French and to enjoy la vie en rose.
-She then met a charming Frenchman who persuaded her to stay.
-She now lives in Paris and enjoys visiting parks, gardens and green spaces all over France and sometimes further afield.
-This blog enables her to share these visits with anyone who enjoys a spot of virtual horticultural tourism or those who would like to discover more about jardins à la Française.
+She now lives in Paris and enjoys visiting parks, gardens and green spaces all over France, and sometimes further afield.
+She is particularly interested in landscapes and planting schemes that respect their environment and promote biodiversity.

-Lynda has a masters degree in Landscape Architecture from the University of Greenwich, London and a BA in Sociology from the University of Essex.
-She is the great-niece of Sir Geoffrey and Susan Jellicoe and is organising an exhibition about them to be held at the Garden Museum in London in 2016.
-She is currently setting up her own design practice, Lynda Harris Paysagistes, based in Paris but working throughout France and the UK.
+Lynda has a master’s degree in Landscape Architecture from the University of Greenwich, London and a BA in Sociology from the University of Essex.
+She is the great-niece of Sir Geoffrey and Susan Jellicoe and is organising an exhibition about them to be held at the Garden Museum in London in 2021.
+She has her own design practice, Lynda Harris Paysagiste, with projects throughout France and Europe.

 For more about Lynda please visit her website at www.lyndaharris.com